stevenjlho/leetcode/solutions/222. Count Complete Tree Nodes/README.md

 1. Return `0` if the `root` node is null as there are no nodes to count.
 2. Invoke the function recursively for the left and right children to count their nodes.
-3. The number of nodes in a tree rooted at a particular node is the sum of the left and right subtrees plus the current node.
+3. Add `1` for the current node to the sum of counts from step 2 and return this as the total count for the subtree rooted at the current node.

 ## Complexity